socialray/makahiki-ktuh/doc/configuration-challenge-admin-groups-settings.rst

   * The second level consists of teams, which are composed of players.
   * The third level consists of groups, which are composed of teams.

 This page allows you to define and manage the highest level of the hierarchy, the groups.
-In this example, there are four defined groups: Lehua, Ilima, Mokihana, and Lokelani.
+In the demo instance, there are two defined groups: Lehua, and Ilima.

 To define a new group, click the "Add group" button in the upper right corner.